 Who is PGA champion Brooks Koepka's Northern Irish caddy Ricky Elliott?

-Brooks Koepka has now won four golfing majors in less than two years - and all with a Northern Irishman on the bag.
+Brooks Koepka has now won four golfing majors in the last two years - and all with a Northern Irishman on the bag.
 So just who is his caddy Ricky Elliott?

 Is he a handy golfer himself?